Adaptive Enhancement of Extreme Low-Light Images: Our Approach

 \subsection{Our Model}

-Modern digital cameras are designed to provide a pleasing and accurate image of the world in the same way that humans perceive it.
-The raw sensor data of a camera contains noisy measurements, and the image signal processing unit (ISP) converts the noisy linear intensities into a clean final image.
-Here, we describe how each stage of the pipeline, from sensor measurement to final image, is modeled in order to restore realistic extreme low light raw data.

-The noise in raw sensor data results from two main sources: signal-dependent noise and signal-independent.
+The goal of existing extreme low light approaches is to find a function that can map at inference time a data point from raw data space to a single data point in the sRGB space, denoted as $f: \mathcal{Y} \rightarrow \mathcal{Y}_{rgb}$, where $\mathcal{Y}_{rgb}$ is the sRGB space.
+This approach leads to inaccurate results in cases where the optimal intensity level of the output image is not the same as in the training and may result in noticeable artifacts.
+Direct change of the signal's mean by a multiplication and applying the same model does not result in the desired outcome, since the noise in raw sensor data results from two main sources: signal-dependent noise and signal-independent.
 The first one is referred to as shot noise, which is related to the uncertainty that is a property of the underlying signal itself, describing the photon arrival statistics.
 The second one is read-noise, which is the result of uncertainty generated by the electronics of the camera when the charge stored is read out.
 The shot noise is a Poisson random variable, whose mean is the expected number of photons per unit time interval, describing the true light intensity.
 The read noise is a Gaussian random variable with zero mean whose variance is fixed.

 The heteroscedastic Gaussian model is a more widely acknowledged alternative to the Poisson-Gaussian model, which substitutes the Poisson component with a Gaussian distribution whose variance is signal-dependent: